Coccidiosis - Causes, Treatment & Prevention

 Keep litter dry when housed indoors, particularly with young birds.
 Clean brooders every day and do not allow birds to walk around in their own poo.
 If possible, put drinkers on a wiremesh stand so that the birds do not stand in wet bedding.

-For adult birds housed outdoors - keep the bedding in the house clean and dry. do not put drinkers and feeders inside the house unless absolutely necessary (damp contaminated litter is one of the greatest causes of infection).
+For adult birds housed outdoors - keep the bedding in the house clean and dry.
+We do not advise putting drinkers and feeders inside the house unless absolutely necessary (damp contaminated litter is one of the causes of infection).
 Unless the birds live indoors on a semi-permanent basis, they will only use the house to lay eggs and sleep at night.
 They do not feed or drink once they have gone to bed.

 Vigilance is necessary to watch for tell-tale signs.
 Coccidiosis is most common in young birds over three weeks and their first year or so.
 Older mature birds are likely to have built up some immunity.